shubham1o1/Complete_JS_course/2-JS-basics/README.md

 - Access element by name instead of index
 - Define key value pair, each value has keys
-- Can be used to together different variable that belong together but have no order
+- Can be used to group different variable that belong together but have no order
 - In array order matters but not in objects

 ```js